mmoreram/GearmanBundle/Resources/docs/installation.rst

 .. code-block:: bash

-    $ service gearman-job-server start
+    $ sudo service gearman-job-server start

-Then you need to install **Gearman driver** using the following commands
+Then you need to install the **Gearman driver** using the following command - you will find all available gearman versions in `Pear Repository`_

 .. code-block:: bash

     $ pecl install channel://pecl.php.net/gearman-X.X.X

-You will find all available gearman versions in `Pear Repository`_ Finally you need to start php module
+Finally, you need to register the php module

 .. code-block:: bash